 Both SparkPost and Postmark support adding metadata to messages.

-Postmark retains the full content and event history of every message for 45 days whereas SparkPost only maintains event history and only for 10 days.
+Postmark retains the full content and event history of every message for 45 days as standard (and retention can be customized from 7 to 365 days), whereas SparkPost only maintains event history and only for 10 days.

 Postmark’s outbound message size limit is 10 MB including attachments, SparkPost’s limit is 20 MB.